-Our committee members are experienced experts responsible for the creation and planning of our annual conference programs.
+Our committee members are experienced experts, responsible for the creation and planning of our annual conference program.

-Find out more about our committee members and their experience across a range of disaster and emergency management and first response.
+Find out more about our committee members and their experience in leadership, disaster and emergency management, and first response.

 National President, AIES & Councillor, Bellingen Shire Council